riseupnet/riseup_help/pages/eip/how-to/linux/en.md

 ### Ubuntu

 The steps described bellow will add the Bitmask respositories for your system.
-This commands have to be run inside your Terminal application, one by one as you will be promt for your sudo password.
-The repositories information will be stored at `/etc/apt/sources.list.d/bitmask.list`.
+These commands need to be run in a terminal, one by one as you will be promt for your sudo password.
+The repository information will be stored at `/etc/apt/sources.list.d/bitmask.list`.

 #### Install on Trusty Thar (14.04)